Stimulant Addiction Treatment in Maryland

 What Are Stimulants?

 Stimulants are a class of drug that enhances brain activity.
-By increasing levels of dopamine, norepinephrine, and serotonin, stimulants increase the activity of the central nervous system.
-The central nervous system includes the spinal cord and the brain which controls the function of other systems in the body.
-Stimulants make your heart beat fast, increasing your blood pressure and breathing.
-Some stimulants suppress your appetite too.
-Because they enhance brain activity and increase levels of certain chemicals, stimulants can increase energy, alertness, and attention.
-These effects can be overstimulating and result in anxiety, nausea, tremors, and even death.
-Some stimulants are legal like caffeine and prescription drugs, but there are also illegal stimulants.Types of Stimulant Drugs
+By increasing levels of dopamine, norepinephrine, and serotonin, stimulants increase the activity of the central nervous system (CNS).
+The CNS includes the spinal cord and the brain which controls the function of other systems in the body.

 - Caffeine